WoD5E-Developers/wod5e/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new idea for the system!
-title: "[FEATURE]"
+title: "[FEATURE] "
-labels: enhancement
+labels: New Feature
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Please describe the basics of the feature you would like to see in the system**

+**Can this feature be handled by other Foundry modules?** (Note, this doesn't disqualify a feature from being considered, but it does lower our priority to get to it)

 **Additional context**
 Add any other context or screenshots about the feature request here.